 In-Depth Knowledge

-Take a deep dive into understanding the complex history, aromas, and fungal friendships that Gewürztraminer has.
+Take a deep dive into the complex history, aromas, and fungal friendships of Gewürztraminer.

 A Little History

-Gewürztraminer has a rich and complicated history, with its origins traced back to the Alto Adige region in Italy.
-However, the grape’s name is derived from the German word “Gewürz,” which means “spice,” reflecting its spicy character.
+Gewürztraminer has a rich and complex history, with its origins traced to the Alto Adige region of Italy.
+However, the grape’s name derives from the German word “Gewürz,” meaning “spice,” reflecting its spicy character.

 Genetic studies have revealed that Gewürztraminer is a mutation of the Traminer grape, also known as Savagnin, a variety native to the Alpine regions of Europe.
 Over time, the grape has evolved into several distinct clones, with each expressing slightly different characteristics.